 5. Gather feedback from multiple sources

 Seek input from different people who work with an employee, like direct reports, peers, and clients.
 Getting multiple perspectives through a 360 review will give you a clearer understanding of how the employee is performing.
+This consequently reduces bias in performance reviews as well.

 6. Ask relevant questions